appseconnect/docs/_posts/Package Documents/2020-12-23-Package-Document-For-NAV-Magento-B2B.md

 This Processflow is featured to add Sales Respresentatives against the Company profile from Dynamics NAV to Magento.
 The following details will be added: Sales Rep ID, Customer (Company) Id.

-11. **Shipment add [Magento2.x to Dynamics NAV OP]**

-This Processflow is featured to add Shipments from Magento to Dynamics NAV.
-The following details will be integrated: Order Increment Id, Shipment Web Id, Tracking Number and Application ID.

-12. **Invoice Add [Magento2.x to Dynamics NAV OP]**

-This Processflow is featured to add order Invoices from Magento to Dynamics NAV.
-The following details will be integrated: Order Increment Id, Application ID & Invoice Web ID.

-13. **Shipment and Invoice add [Magento2.x to NAV]**

-This Processflow is featured with two different flows for integrating Shipment and Invoice on one go.
-Both the flows will be executed from Magento to Dynamics NAV.
-The flow for adding SHIPMENT will integrate the following data: Order Increment Id, Shipment Web Id, Tracking Number & Application Id.
-The flow for adding INVOICE will integrate the following data: Order Increment Id, Application Id & Invoice Web Id.

 ## Action Filter configurations: